 Stink bugs are active throughout all of the United States.
 Generally found in the garden, stink bugs will find their way into homes and structures when fall evenings start to turn cold.
 They acquired their name from a natural defense they have which is to release a smell that “stinks”.
 This smell enables them to avoid getting eaten by several species of birds and lizards.

-If you have ever handled a stink bug you probably know the smell.
+If you’ve handled a stink bug, you probably know the smell.
 It’s a pungent odor, strong and similar to cilantro, and used as a defense mechanism to stave off predators like birds and lizards.
-They have dorsal glands that can release this odor at will but on places where they reside and nest, the odor will begin to manifest itself onto the surfaces, cracks and crevices where they nest and hide.
-This odor will be barely detectable at first but to stinkbugs, it’s important and one of the main reasons they will return year after year to any structure which is used as a hibernating den.
+Stinkbugs have dorsal glands that can release this odor at will.
+On places where they roost and nest, the odor will manifest on surfaces, cracks and crevices.
+This odor will barely be detectable at first but to stinkbugs, it’s important and one of the main reasons they’ll return year after year and use the same structure over and over as a hibernation den.

-If your home starts to harbor hibernating stink bugs it is best you get rid of them before the infestation gets out of control.
-This article will help detail some basic biology about stink bugs and then offer practical solutions you can apply to stop infestations before they get to that level.
+If your home starts to harbor hibernating stink bugs, its best you get rid of them before the infestation gets out of control.
+This article will help detail some basic biology about stinkbugs and then offer practical solutions you can apply to stop infestations before they get too bad.

 STINK BUG BIOLOGY

-Not only can they emit an odor which “stinks” but many people have an allergic reaction to this secretion so it is best to leave them alone.
+Not only can a stink bug emit an odor which “stinks” but many people have an allergic reaction to this secretion so it is best to leave them alone.

 Stink bugs hibernate during cold winter months and will emerge in the spring as temperatures rise.
 Adults mate in the spring and females will lay eggs on plants.
 These eggs will be laid in groups and are not plant specific.
 Young will go through 5 stages to reach adulthood and this will occur in about three months.
 During this time they will feed on just about anything available.
 Plant juices like honeydew seem to be their choice of food but most will readily feed on tomatoes, beans, any type of fruit, corn, peppers or cabbage.

 Stink bugs have never been considered to be a destructive pest.
 However, if left unchecked, stinkbugs can cause significant damage to any garden.
 Most damage occurs to juicy vegetables and fruit once the protective skin is broken.
-Since young take about three months to mature they are generally old enough to mate in the beginning of summer and so another batch will emerge to reach adulthood before the end of the year.
+Since young take about three months to mature, they’re generally old enough to mate in the beginning of summer and so another batch will emerge to reach adulthood before the end of the year.

 Stink bugs don’t like the heat and will migrate north out of the southern summers.
 But the longer growing season of the south enables them to reproduce better and longer during the year so the south harbors the highest populations.